spinnaker/spinnaker.github.io/reference/artifacts/in-pipelines/index.md

 A common use case would be to "promote" the image deployed to staging to a pipeline that's deploying to production.

+## Passing Artifacts Between Pipelines

+Artifacts can be passed between pipelines.
+If a pipeline triggers the execution of a second pipeline, this second pipeline will have access to any artifacts that were available to the first pipeline;
+this includes both artifacts in the first pipeline's trigger as well as artifacts emitted by the first pipeline.

+Two concrete cases where artifacts can be passed are as follows:

+1. __Pipeline triggered by the completion of another pipeline__

+   To set up this configuration, go to the _Configuration_ screen for a pipeline (Pipeline B) and add an automated trigger of type _Pipeline_ pointing to another pipeline (Pipeline A).
+Whenever Pipeline A completes, it will trigger a run of Pipeline B, and Pipeline B will have access to all artifacts from Pipeline A.

+2. __Pipeline that is a stage of a parent pipeline__

+   To set up this configuration, go to the parent pipeline (Pipeline A), choose _Add Stage_, and add a stage of type _Pipeline_ pointing to another pipeline (Pipeline B).
+In this case, Pipeline B will have access to any artifacts from Pipeline A that are upstream from where it was triggered.

 # A Visual Explanation

 To help explain how artifacts & expected artifacts work, let's walk through a